gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 All done!
 You should now be able to get to the Umami dashboard by going to `umami.my-domain.com`.

 I presume certbot certificate renewal will work just fine with this IPv6 server.
 I've yet to hit this point in time (`sudo certbot renew` does nothing until the certificates are about to expire).

+## Sending Data to Umami

+To send analytics data to Umami, you'll have to embed the client side script into the web pages you want to track.

+To do this, follow the ["Add a website" tutorial on Umami](https://umami.is/docs/add-a-website).

 ## Fine Tuning